Wild855/AIProjectCSC434/README.md

 _PydashCode by Yonah Aviv_

-Ai Code by SUNY STUDENTS
+Ai Code by SUNY students

 ## Overview